Connor Joe Player Props: Pirates vs. Mets

-On Saturday, Connor Joe (.235 batting average in his past 10 games, with four doubles, a home run, four walks and six RBI) and the Pittsburgh Pirates play the New York Mets, whose starting pitcher will be Kodai Senga.
-First pitch is at 4:05 PM ET.
+On Sunday, Connor Joe (coming off going 1-for-4) and the Pittsburgh Pirates face the New York Mets, whose starting pitcher will be Carlos Carrasco.
+First pitch is at 1:35 PM ET.

-He had a hitless showing in his last game (0-for-3 with an RBI) against the Athletics.
+In his most recent game he had a one-hit showing (1-for-4) against the Mets.

 Connor Joe Game Info & Props vs. the Mets